Do not lose track of basic savings principles when struggling in the pensions morass.

 The savings plan (contents of the wrapper) must be assessed (by you) in exactly the same way as you would judge any of your savings for the long-term.
 There are no unique investments that you can only make for 'pensions' and not for any other purpose.
 So all the warnings about other savings products apply equally to pension plans.

 These are conventional pension plans that conform to certain government requirements on charges and risk.
 The original concept of providing low-cost, simple pension plans for the less wealthy got lost when the government caved in to industry pressure to allow managment charges of up to 1.5%.
-This makes them no more than ordinary pension plans with a confusing government endorsement.
+This makes them no more than ordinary pension plans with a confusing and meaningless government endorsement.